 - super accounts that haven’t had a contribution for a long time.

-If the insurance inside a super account is cancelled because of these changes, the law requires the account to be transferred to the Australian Tax Office (ATO) if the balance is below $6,000 and no contributions or rollovers have been received for 16 months.
-Some exceptions apply, learn more.
+If the insurance inside your super account is cancelled because of these laws, we must transfer the account to the Australian Tax Office (ATO) if the balance is below $6,000.
+Some exceptions apply.
+Find out more.

 A checklist for what you can do